 Regionally, there is a clear bias towards Europe and North America, which receive an outsized share of articles and an even greater share of citations relative to their small proportion of the global urban population (SI Text Fig 1).
 The opposite trends prevail in Asia, Latin America and Africa, which are systematically under-studied and under-citied in the literature.

-In sum we demonstrate some clear biases in the urban case study research: larger cities in Europe and North America tend to be favoured in analysis, as well as a small number of specific mega-cities.
+In sum we demonstrate someOur analysis reveals clear biases in the urban case study research: larger cities in Europe and North America tend to be favoured in analysis, as well as a small number of specific mega-cities.
 Citations follow suit and even exacerbate inter-city and inter-regional differences.
 Our sample of studies captures some non-English language articles (180 in total), but certainly not all; nor does it capture grey literature such as NGO reports.
 Nonetheless, the results clearly reflect a global division of scientific labour and resonate with wider struggles to situate developing country authors and research in the IPCC assessments.

 Urban growth in the 21st century will take place in small and medium-sized cities in Asia and Africa (SI Text Fig 1; UN projections) – precisely the cities on which we lack research.
 Locating research efforts, stakeholder engagement and policy advocacy in these regions will be instrumental to avoiding lock-in and realising compact, low-carbon urban forms that can tackle the coming mitigation challenge 13,14.